 Once the implant is in place, a crown can be screwed down.
 The crown refers to the part of the tooth that is visible when a person smiles.
 It can be made of porcelain but is more commonly made of tooth-colored composite resin.
 Once screwed in, the crown looks like a regular tooth.

-Dental implants are permanent and resemble natural teeth, meaning patients can restore their original smile or make one that looks better than before.
+Dental implants in Worcester, MA, are permanent and resemble natural teeth, meaning patients can restore their original smile or make one that looks better than before.
 Implants are not susceptible to plaque and tooth decay, so they remain healthy.
 While they can become discolored from the consumption of food, beverages, and tobacco products, they only require basic cleaning like regular brushing and flossing to remain healthy.